Spain Special Expat Regime Tax: A Beckham Law Spain Guide

 One of the drawbacks of Spain special expat regime tax is that eligible applicants do not benefit from any of Spain’s double taxation agreements.

-Working with a tax specialist can help in understanding what you are liable for and whether applying for Beckham Law Spain with the Spanish tax agency would work for your circumstances.
+Working with a tax specialist can help understand what you are liable for and whether applying for Beckham Law Spain with the Spanish tax agency would work for your circumstances.

 Beckham Law Spain vs Regular Tax